AryaAftab/LIGHT-SERNET/README.md

 # Light-SERNet

-This is the Tensorflow 2.x implementation of our paper ["Light-SERNet: A lightweight fully convolutional neural network for speech emotion recognition"](https://arxiv.org/abs/2110.03435), submitted in ICASSP 2022.
+This is the Tensorflow 2.x implementation of our paper ["Light-SERNet: A lightweight fully convolutional neural network for speech emotion recognition"](https://arxiv.org/abs/2110.03435), accepted in ICASSP 2022.

 <div align=center>
 <img width=95% src="./pics/Architecture.png"/>